-In 1937, Lake Byrd Lodge was not available for the summer camp, so it was moved to the Florida Military Institute in Haines City for one year.
-In the meantime, the Diocese of South Florida, at the request of Bishop Wing, was looking for a permanent location.
-The search was fulfilled when John Sears Francis, senior warden at the Church of the Redeemer in Avon Park, and his wife gave the diocese some property outside the little town on Trout Lake.
+In 1937, Lake Byrd Lodge was not available for the Christian summer camp, so it was moved to the Florida Military Institute in Haines City for one year.
+In the meantime, The Diocese of South Florida at the request of Bishop Wing, was looking for a permanent location.
+The search was fulfilled when John Sears Francis, senior warden of the Church of the Redeemer in Avon Park, and his wife gave the diocese some property outside the little town on Trout Lake.

-In September that year, Hurricane Donna ripped though Florida passing right over the camp.
+In September that year, Hurricane Donna ripped through Florida, passing right over the camp.
 The old buildings weathered the storm, but the new ones were not so lucky.
 The new director's house lost half its roof and the side walls and windows of the rec hall were blown out.
 Luckily, the steel frame and roof remained intact and the damaged buildings were quickly repaired.
 In spite of the hurricane, the decade of the '60s was probably the heyday of Camp Wingmann.
-All sessions were at capacity and many kids not only had lots of fun, but they learned to love the Lord Jesus, too!
+All sessions were at capacity and many kids had lots of fun and learned to love the Lord Jesus!

-It is now a year round youth retreat center, the hub of youth activities for the Episcopal Diocese of Central Florida and a first rate summer camp.
+It is now a year-round youth retreat center, the hub of youth activities for the Episcopal Diocese of Central Florida and a first-rate Christian summer camp.